Daikon-Sun/academic-kickstart/content/publication/temporal_pattern_attention/index.md

 publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "Submitted to *European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECML/PKDD-2019)*" publication_short = "Submitted to *ECML/PKDD-2019*"
+publication = "Journal track of the *European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECML/PKDD-2019)*" publication_short = "Journal track of the *ECML/PKDD-2019*"

 # Abstract and optional shortened version.
 abstract = """